YahyaJaber/docs/_content/gateways/cisco/setup.md

     ls /dev/tty.usb*
     ```

     You'll see the list of available USB serial devices.
 Once you've found the once matching the Cisco console, connect using the following command:

     ```bash
     screen <device> 115200 # e.g. screen /dev/tty.usbserial-AO001X6M 115200
     ```
+    +For Windows, you can download Putty or any serial software, Select Serial COM based on your Console-USB, and make sure to use 115200 speed

 ### System setup